Make your kids future-ready with Coding

 LeapLearner India joins the company's global network of over 1,000,000 students located across 20 countries, including China, Israel, and the US.

 2020 kicked off with the launch of LeapLearner India, the EdTech giant's most recent global expansion into a new and promising market.
 The company will be based out of Gurugram and managed by Indian EdTech entrepreneur, Rahul Ranjan.
 LeapLearner International's Co-Founder and CEO, Ami Dror, will also serve as Chair of the global corporation's Indian enterprise.
-Dror, an Israeli serial entrepreneur, moved to Shanghai in 2016 to launch LeapLearner in China together with renowned mathematics expert, Aaron Tian.
+Dror, an Israeli serial entrepreneur, moved to Shanghai in 2016 to launch LeapLearner in China together with renowned mathematics education expert, Aaron Tian.
 The company has since reached over a million students through their online and offline offerings for the acquisition of 21st century skills.

 Following the extreme popularity of their cutting-edge computational thinking courses in China, LeapLearner India will now offer this curriculum for students ages 5-14 across India.
 Through LeapLearner's uniquely designed platform and learning tools, children will learn coding languages such as Scratch and Python, as well as App Development, AI, Robotics & Machine-Learning.
 The company's pedagogical approach and intuitive learning platform have been customized for Indian teaching-learning methods.